blondie101010/BRAIN/README.md

     $brain->getAnswer(array $dataRecord, float $result = null);

 Parameters:
 - $dataRecord: array of fields.
-See [Input characteristics - BRAIN manual](https://blondie101010.github.io/BRAIN/#input-caracteristics) for more details.
+See [BRAIN manual: Input characteristics](https://blondie101010.github.io/BRAIN/#input-caracteristics) for more details.
 - $result: value between -1 and +1.
 It is evaluated in 3 states: close to -1, close to 0, and close to +1.  `0` typically refers to something like average or unknown.
-See [Outcome description - BRAIN manual](https://blondie101010.github.io/BRAIN/#outcome-description) for more details.
+See [BRAIN manual: Outcome description](https://blondie101010.github.io/BRAIN/#outcome-description) for more details.

 #### Batch processing with the `Feeder` class